National Strategy for the Next Generations

 The shaping of national strategy (or ‘grand strategy’) has traditionally been the domain of government elites – top-down and ‘behind closed doors’.

 But around the world, that is starting to change.
 The last decade has seen a growing interest in more forward-leaning government administrations (from Wales to Singapore) in giving people a say in the future that their children or grandchildren will inherit.

 Citizens are asked their views about the future, both in terms of desired outcomes (visions) and the key trends, challenges and strategic choices the country will face.

-Our aim is to bring these approaches to the making of “grand strategy”.
-We will explore the past, present and future national security context for the UK, and the hopes and fears of the 2045 generation, to inform a renewed vision, narrative and policy options for the UK’s long-term role in the world.
+Our aim is to bring these approaches to UK national strategy-making.
+In both our pilot programme – completed in October 2020 – and our forthcoming full programme in 2021, we are exploring the past, present and future context for the UK’s global role, as well as the hopes and fears of the 2045 generation, to inform a renewed vision, narrative and policy options for the UK’s long-term role in the world.

-We are building a network of those who can align behind this approach.
-Momentum has been fast to build.
-The network’s 100+ existing members work across national security, national strategy, future generations, systems thinking, foresight, technology, participation and deliberation.
-Core partners, who will deliver the programme, are part of this wider group.
+We have built a (still-growing) network of those who can align behind this approach.
+The network’s 100+ members work across national security, national strategy, future generations, systems thinking, foresight, technology, participation and deliberation.
+NSxNG delivery partners, who are delivering and co-designing the programme, are part of this wider group.

-To indicate interest in joining the network add your details below.
+To indicate interest in joining the NSxNG network, or simply to get updates on the NSxNG programme, add your details below.
 To find out more, contact Sophie Middlemiss (firstname.lastname@example.org)

 This document sets out the basis for a NSXNG approach to national strategy.